sangeet2020/dialogue-processing/README.md

 # dialogue-processing
-Term project for dialogue processing seminar
+Term project for dialogue processing seminar.
+Actual title to be decided later on.